 When first implementing a Software Asset Management (SAM) program you will in all likelihood need to prioritize which software vendor you will initially focus your activities on.
-This is because you are likely to have many tens (if not hundreds) of different software titles being used across your organization and so understanding which are the most important ones to focus on is important.
+This is because you are likely to have many tens (if not hundreds) of different software titles being used across your organization.

 Factors to consider when choosing a software vendor to focus on